 The honest answer is hours… because as soon as you eat one, you won’t be able to stop.
 Plus, this makes a small batch, just two dozen cookies total.
 Most of the cookie recipes on my site make at least three dozen.

-- Baked Cookies: The cookies are good for about 5 days stored in an airtight container.
+- Baked Cookies: The cookies are good for about 5 days when stored in an airtight container.

 - Frozen Cookies: To freeze, allow cookies to cool completely after baking.
 Then transfer to a freezer bag and squeeze out any excess air before freezing for up to 3 months.